Transonic Flows with Shocks Past Curved Wedges for the Full Euler Equations: Introduction

 where $U: \R^n\to \R^m$ is unknown, while $\mathbf{F}: \R^m\to \MM^{m\times n}$ is a given nonlinear mapping for the $m\times n$ matrix space $\MM^{m\times n}$.
 For \eqref{Euler1}, we may choose $U=(\uu, p, \rho)$.
 The systems with form \eqref{Euler1a} often govern time-independent solutions for multidimensional quasilinear hyperbolic systems of conservation laws; {\it cf.} Lax \cite{Lax1,Lax2}.

-It is well known that, for a steady upstream uniform supersonic flow past a straight-sided wedge whose vertex angle is less than the critical angle, there exists a shock-front emanating from the wedge vertex so that the downstream state is either subsonic or supersonic, depending on the downstream asymptotic condition at infinity (see Appendix B and Fig. 1 for the shock polar).
-The study of two-dimensional steady uniform supersonic flows past a straight-side wedge can date back to the 1940s ({\it cf}.
+It is well known that, for a steady upstream uniform supersonic flow past a straight-sided wedge whose vertex angle is less than the critical angle, there exists a shock-front emanating from the wedge vertex so that the downstream state is either subsonic or supersonic, depending on the downstream asymptotic condition at infinity (see Appendix B and Fig. \ref{Figure-1} for the shock polar).
+The study of two-dimensional steady uniform supersonic flows past a straight-sided wedge can date back to the 1940s ({\it cf}.
 Courant-Friedrichs \cite{CF}; also see Prandtl \cite{Prandtl} and von Neumann \cite{Neumann}).

 For the case of supersonic-supersonic shock ({\it i.e.} both states of the shock are supersonic), local solutions around the curved wedge vertex were first constructed by Gu \cite{Gu}, Li \cite{Li}, Schaeffer \cite{Schaeffer}, and the references cited therein.
 Global potential solutions are constructed in \cite{Chen1,Chen2,CF,Zh2} when the wedge has certain convexity or the wedge is a small perturbation of the straight-sided wedge with fast decay in the flow direction.
-In Chen-Zhang-Zhu \cite{ChenZhangZhu}, two-dimensional steady supersonic flows governed by the full Euler equations past Lipschitz wedges were systematically analyzed, and the existence and stability of supersonic Euler flows were established via a modified Glimm difference scheme ({\it cf.} \cite{Glimm}), when the total variation of the tangent angle functions along the wedge boundaries is suitably small.
 Furthermore, the stability and uniqueness of entropy solutions in $BV$ containing the strong supersonic-supersonic shock were established in Chen-Li \cite{ChenLi}.

 For the case of supersonic-subsonic shock ({\it i.e.} transonic shock-front), the stability of these fronts under a perturbation of the upstream flow, or a perturbation of wedge boundary, has been studied in Chen-Fang \cite{ChenFang} for the potential flow and in Fang \cite{Fang} for the Euler flow with a uniform Bernoulli constant.
 In particular, the stability of transonic shocks in the steady Euler flows with a uniform Bernoulli constant was first established in the weighted Sobolev norms in Fang \cite{Fang}, even though the downstream asymptotic decay rate of the shock slope at infinity was not derived.